viperleed/viperleed/doc/content/calc/sections/structure_search.rst

     created.
 It will be filled with progress information as the search continues.

-With the preparation finished, the search is now executed (via :program:`mpirun`, if available).
-Trial surface structures are sampled using the algorithm described by :cite:t:`kottckeNewApproachAutomated1997`, with starting configurations as defined by :ref:`searchstart`, and :ref:`searchpop` parallel trial individuals.
-See also the section on the :ref:`optimization algorithm used in ViPErLEED<optimization_algorithm>`.
+With the preparation finished, the TensErLEED search program is started (using :program:`mpirun`, if available).

 ViPErLEED periodically monitors the progress of the search, reporting the best
 |R factor| achieved up to that point and the number of sampled configurations.